Darke County Airport

-Darke County Airport is a county-owned, public-use airport in Darke County, Ohio, United States.
+Darke County Airport (Note: The airport formerly used the FAA location identifier I58.) is a county-owned, public-use airport in Darke County, Ohio, United States.
 It is located two nautical miles (4 km) southwest of the central business district of Versailles.
 It is along State Route 121 just south of Versailles.
-Midmark operates a private jet from this airport.
 The airport is included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation facility.

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned VES by the FAA, but has no designation from the IATA.

-In 2007, light lenses were stolen from the airport.
-Officials said the theft could endanger pilots.

 The airport holds events such as fly-ins that feature old warbird aircraft, medical helicopters, and highway patrol aircraft.